markhull/A1icia/AlixiaCayenne/README.md

 * SQLServer
 * Sybase

-This is awesome, because it means that A1icia Central can run on very small to very large platforms with no discomfiture.
-Go A1icia.
+This is awesome, because it means that Alixia Central can run on very small to very large platforms with no discomfiture.
+Go Alixia.

-## Build Class Path
-* A1iciaAPI.jar
-* A1iciaCentral.jar
-* A1iciaCrypto.jar
-* A1iciaMedia.jar
-* guava-23.0.jar
-* mysql-connector-java-5.1.40.jar
-* cayenne-client-4.1.M1.jar
-* cayenne-di-4.1.M1.jar
-* cayenne-server-4.1.M1.jar
-* slf4j-api-1.7.25.jar
-* slf4j-simple-1.7.25.jar
+Alixia Cayenne is now Java 10.
+See `module-info.java` for module path requirements.